mlau154/pymead/docs/source/user/analysis.rst

 MSET
 ----

 MSET is built-in grid generation tool within the MSES suite.
+Note that the MSET tool automatically re-meshes the airfoil surfaces according to the set of input parameters.

 .. tab-set::